Make iPhone Camera Shoot Photos in JPG Instead of HEIC in iOS 17

-Starting with iOS 11 and continue on iOS 12 and 15 Apple switched the default camera formats for photos and videos to new “high efficiency” standards.
+Starting with iOS 11 and continuing on iOS 12 and 16 Apple switched the default camera formats for photos and videos to new “high efficiency” standards.
 That meant by default iPhone Camera Shoot Photos HEIC file format instead of JPEG, and the default for videos is now HEVC instead of H264.
 This is a great innovation by apple, allow for file sizes to be smaller while maintaining the same quality, which means you’ll be able to store more pictures and videos on your iPhone.
-But the problem is HEIC and HEVC files aren’t yet universally supported.
-Still, Windows PC, outdated Android phone, or even an older Mac, Didn’t support the HEIC and HEVC file formats.
+But the problem is that HEIC and HEVC files aren’t yet universally supported.
+Still, Windows PC, outdated Android phones, or even an older Mac, Didn’t support the HEIC and HEVC file formats.
 And this is the reason, many users want to switch the iPhone camera back to the older jpg, more compatible formats.
-If you are one of them, here steps to Make iPhone Camera Shoot Photos in JPG Instead of HEIC in iOS 15.
+If you are one of them, here steps to Make the iPhone Camera Shoot Photos in JPG Instead of HEIC in iOS 16.

 The HEIC/HEIF Format